-A single scientific study, reporting the results of a clinical trial, should always be cautiously interpreted.
-Only when a large number of high quality studies are published a scientific conclusion can be drawn – a.k.a. systematic reviews or meta analysis of clinical trials.
+A single scientific study should always be cautiously interpreted.
+Only when a large number of high quality studies are published, a scientific conclusion can be drawn – a.k.a. systematic reviews or meta analysis of clinical trials.
 Based on this one can conclude that, yes, this medical treatment seems to work or it does not work.
 Thus with time comes wisdom – or so they say!

 I recently noticed an UK newspaper article which referred to the much discussed Australian NHMRC review on homeopathy (published in 2014).
 Main finding: Homeopathy was found to be ineffective for 68 medical conditions and “people who choose homeopathy may put their health at risk if they reject or delay treatments for which there is good evidence for safety and effectiveness.”
 Add to this that there has been a class action lawsuit against a homeopathic company in the US then the conclusion can be drawn that homeopathy is nothing more than a placebo.
 This was also confirmed by the many mass protests where people simply overdosed themselves with homeopathic medicine – obviously without it having any effect.
 Surely then, any scientist will concede that homeopathy simply does not work for any medical condition!

 But there is also a much more serious side to this.
 The clear warning of the NHMRC is that people put their health at risk, not due to the homeopathic medicine itself, but due to not taking effective medication.
 That this warning is not an overstatement has been tragically demonstrated over and over.
 Add to this that you can also buy homeopathic medicine for serious conditions such as malaria and HIV, then I would argue that any scientist supporting homeopathy is out of their mind.